dexter-education/ai-proctor/README.md

 while True:
     ret, img = cap.read()
     if ret:
-        obj.run_mtcnn(img)
+        obj.run_yolov5_face(img)
         obj.run_yolov5(img)
         obj.run_face_seg(img)
         obj.run_head_pose(img)
-        obj.check_counts()
+        flags = obj.check_counts()
     else:
         break
 ```

 Be careful when passing all models together when creating object, as all will be loaded into the memory causing the program to crash.
 If a path to a model is not passed it is not initialized and subsequently won't be run.
-The head pose model by default will also initialize the mtcnn model as it requires face coordinates.
+The head pose model by default will also initialize the yolov5 face model as it requires face coordinates.

-The flags will be printed on the terminal.